nicwells/nexus-tools/README.md

 This project is a mono-repo, setup using [Lerna](https://lernajs.io/).
 All packages can be found under `./packages/`.

+Other commands:

+`yarn start:storybook` and go to [localhost:6006](http://localhost:6006) - storybook of all packages

 Some useful commands:

 - `lerna run --scope package-name dev --stream` will run the dev script defined in package-name project